4 Important Steps for a Great Metal Tone

 2. Overdrive Pedal

 This is probably the main feature of a good metal tone that is not intuitive.
 Turn your overdrive pedal’s gain all the way down.
 Turn your pedal’s volume or output all the way up.
 This makes it behave like a boost stage, not a distortion stage.
-This will tighten up the sound of the guitar, particularly if you are tuned low.
-Some pedals that do this really well include the Joyo Baatsin or the Ultimate Drive.
+This will tighten up the sound of the guitar, particularly if your guitar is in a lower tuning.
+Some pedals that do this really well include the Joyo Baatsin or the Joyo Ultimate Drive.
 Alternatively, you can use this stage to distort the signal and run the gain at about noon.
 One pedal that can do both of these methods is the NUX Recto.
 Run the gain at about noon and it will crush.

 An alternative to this would be to run a scooped metal tone, where you remove all the mids, and turn the lows and highs up.
-This can sound great in your bedroom, but in recording or when playing live, there won’t be any meat to the sound, you won’t have a good time.
+This can sound great in your bedroom, but in recording or when playing live, there won’t be any meat to the sound, and you'll have a hard time cutting through the mix and being heard over a loud drummer and bassist.

 3. Preamp gain

-If however, you choose to use pedal distortion, you should back the preamp gain off.
+If however, you choose to use pedal distortion, you should back the preamp gain off, allowing the characteristics of the pedal's gain to simply be amplified by the preamp.

 4. Power amp gain (master volume)

 In conclusion, don’t overdo your metal tone.
-Only add gain once but do it right.
+Only add gain once but do it right, and in the correct part of your signal chain to achieve the best results for your intended tone.

 Thanks for reading this blog! to give you even more great content, check out our pages.